 02. Use a value scale

 A value scale is a tool that will help you understand tonal relationships.
-I recommend a nine-step scale because it has a middle value.
+We recommend a nine-step scale because it has a middle value.
 You can make a value scale by marking nine swatches, as shown above.
 Then, using light lines, begin with swatch 1 (as dark as you can go) and 9 (leaving as just paper).
 Then add an estimate for tone 5 in the middle.
 Now, add tones 3 and 7.
 Add the remaining tones to complete the scale.
-For more details, see my tutorial.
+For more details, this tutorial might help.

 Our perception of how bright something is changes depending on what surrounds it.
 The example above shows the same 50 per cent grey surrounded by black and white.
 Can you see how the grey looks much darker against the white background?
 This effect happens all the time when we draw from observation and it can really throw off our value judgements.